 Can CBD Help With Panic Attacks, and if So, How?

 - Panic attacks occur when an individual experiences a sudden and intense fear for no apparent cause or real danger.
-Most panic attacks happen only once or twice in a lifetime.
-However, recurring episodes could indicate a panic disorder(1).
+Some panic attacks happen only once or twice in a lifetime.
+However, recurring episodes could indicate an underlying anxiety or panic disorder(1).

-- Benzodiazepines and selective serotonin reuptake inhibitors are usually prescribed for their favorable side effect profiles as treatments for panic disorders(2).
+- Benzodiazepines and selective serotonin reuptake inhibitors are usually prescribed for their favorable side effect profiles as treatments for panic attacks and panic or anxiety disorders(2).

 - Cannabidiol (CBD)’s potential to reduce anxiety may help with panic disorders(3) A review that analyzed several studies on animal and human subjects revealed that CBD exhibited anti-panic properties in clinical trials(4).

 - CBD engages with the endocannabinoid system (ECS), which maintains biological balance in the body(5).
 Researchers found that CBD activates several receptors to bring about its anti-anxiety and anti-panic effects(6).